syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 In this CRD there is currently an optional field called `foo` but now we will replace that with a more useful, and required, field called `imageTag`.

-Below is the code for this field, use this in the place of the existing `foo` field and comment:
+Below is the code for this field, use this in the place of the existing `foo` field and comment (lines 31 and 32):

 ```
   // ImageTag will be used to set the container image for the website to deploy